Authentication and Access Control for CloudFront

-To perform any operation on Amazon Route 53 resources, such as registering a domain or updating a resource record set, AWS Identity and Access Management (IAM) requires you to authenticate that you're an approved AWS user.
-If you're using the Amazon Route 53 console, you authenticate your identity by providing your AWS user name and a password.
-If you're accessing Amazon Route 53 programmatically, your application authenticates your identity for you by using access keys or by signing requests.
+To perform any operation on CloudFront resources, such as creating a web distribution or an invalidation, AWS Identity and Access Management (IAM) requires you to authenticate that you're an approved AWS user.
+If you're using the CloudFront console, you authenticate your identity by providing your AWS user name and a password.
+If you're accessing CloudFront programmatically, your application authenticates your identity for you by using access keys or by signing requests.

-This chapter explains how to use IAM and Amazon Route 53 to help secure your resources.
+This chapter explains how to use AWS Identity and Access Management (IAM) and CloudFront to help secure your resources.

 You can access AWS as any of the following types of identities: